nicholasrobertm/RubyCore/README.md

 Technically it's possible to download gems via the same line found in loader.rb
 - RubyCore::Gems::process_gems([{rubygem: "rubyzip", as: "zip"}])

+This must be done at the top where 'require' is, otherwise they won't be available to the running program.

-This uses ruby's `system` call to call jruby from within the built rubycore jar.
-This implementation isn't 100% ideal to happen for users at runtime, but does allow for you to bundle gems with your jar if needed.
+This uses ruby's `system` call to spawn a sub-ruby process from jruby within the built rubycore jar.
+This implementation isn't 100% ideal as downloading things during runtime isn't great, and sub-ruby processes when use can have performance issues (though you likely won't see it since this would only happen on startup once)

 RubyCore does make use of the rubyzip gem, which is why you'll find a modified version of jruby in libs/ This was done essentially following the below steps: